DNA: Who could think that these three letters could mean so much fun for genealogists!

 For those Surname DNA projects that I either run, or have an interest in, see DNA Surnames.

 Feb 2008 saw the administration of an existing ROWE project added to the list (with great success for my purposes), with the DAW(E) project being set up from scratch shortly thereafter.
-The latter has only this year (2017) finally confirmed we have a solid DNA signature for Isaac DAWE born 1770-ish, Devon.
+The latter finally confirmed (2017) we have a solid DNA signature for Isaac DAWE born 1770-ish, Devon.

 Always looking for candidates for lines not yet represented – check out the Wanted! sections of each.